icons8/lunacy-docs/docs/release-notes/index.md

 - Added button **Return to Instance** symbol
 - Added ability to change and delete symbols from symbol panel
 ### Bug Fixes
-- Fixed crash of the application when the test blocks are deselected
+- Fixed app crash bug caused by deselecting test blocks
-- Fixed text alignment in text blocks when building lists
+- Fixed the bug related to text alignment in text blocks caused by building lists
-- Fixed crash when removing Symbols
+- Fixed app crash bug caused by removing Symbols
-- Fixed a bug when applying the Blur effect when the Stroke effect is active.
+- Fixed a bug related to applying the Blur effect while the Stroke effect is active
-- Fixed display of a set of effects in the inspector when selecting several dissimilar objects
+- Fixed a bug related to displaying a set of effects in the inspector while selecting several dissimilar objects

 ## 3.12